Wading couple finds suitcase with bones inside

-WEST OCEAN CITY, Md. — Officials say a couple wading in the water off a Maryland beach bumped into a suitcase containing some bones and burned personal effects.
+WEST OCEAN CITY, Md. — Officials say a couple wading in the water off a Maryland beach bumped into a suitcase that contains some burned personal effects and bones.

 The Worcester County Sheriff tweeted Tuesday that the couple was wading in the water off Homer Gudelsky Park in West Ocean City when they stumbled across the suitcase.